shaban/quicky/README.md

 #### Fixed HTML Structure
 A DOM Nodes type is fixed.
 A **div** can never become a **p** Node or any other DOM Node.
 #### Editor Support
-Quicky templates are stored in .html files with Syntax Mode set to Go.
-You can freely switch between Go and HTML mode for focusing either on templating or template logic.
+Quicky templates are stored in .gox files with Syntax Mode set to Go.
+You can freely switch between Go and XML mode for focusing either on templating or template logic.

 **Example**
 More after i write some proof of concept code, so that there are no bad surprises later on :P